nsxlivefire/vcnlivefire-v3/README.md

 With this Terraform script we automate the following on the virtual NSX (underlay) network topology:

 - Create VLAN Segments for Site B North/South Routing
+    - In Terraform you create the VLAN Segments to be used for the Tier-0 Gateway
     - create an VLAN segment for BGP Uplink #1
     - create an VLAN segment for BGP Uplink #2
 - Create Site-B Tier-0 Gateway